Replace Old Silver Fillings to Prevent Tooth Fractures

 How Do Silver Fillings Work?

 When you received a silver filling, your dentist drilled the affected area on your tooth to remove its decayed portion.
 Next, he or she shaped the tooth to place the amalgam material.
-Before placing the filling material on your tooth, your dentist mixed its powdered alloy substance with metal to form a putty.
+Before placing the filling material on your tooth, your dentist mixes its powdered alloy substance with metal to form a putty.
 The putty expanded and settled after your dentist placed it on your tooth.

 Placing silver filling material on a tooth can be similar to filling a pothole.
 It takes care of the issue on the surface, but the underlying structural damage still remains.
 However, dentists and patients did not realize that at the time.
 Many people who received silver fillings as children are now middle-aged adults looking for a better alternative for tooth preservation.